dylanmaryk/Meela-Windows-8/README.md

 - Snap view should be better suited to displaying the content at that window size
 - Share target view should be better suited to displaying the content at that window size
 - Graphics should be added/improved

-How to set up for use:

-YET TO TYPE